cul/dlst-studio/_posts/2020-03-21-press-release-rapid-masks.md

-Data Services and the Interim Co-Director of the Science, Engineering, and Social Sciences Libraries Division, reached out to Columbia faculty at both the [Fu Foundation School of Engineering and Applied Science](http://engineering.columbia.edu) and the [Graduate School of Architecture and Public Planning]( to commandeer their unused 3D printers.
+Data Services and the Interim Co-Director of the Science, Engineering, and Social Sciences Libraries Division, reached out to Columbia faculty at both the [Fu Foundation School of Engineering and Applied Science](http://engineering.columbia.edu) and the [Graduate School of Architecture, Planning, and Preservation](http://arch.columbia.edu) to commandeer their unused 3D printers.

-On March 23, Choksi is traveling to Tangible Creative’s 700-square-foot production space in Newark, NJ.
-[Tangible Creative](http://tangiblecreative.com), a 3D printing services company, has agreed to mobilize their wall of printers to help meet Dr.  Elias’s demand.
+On March 23, Choksi is traveling to Tangible Creative’s 700-square-foot production space in Newark, NJ, to oversee production of additional shields.
+[Tangible Creative](http://tangiblecreative.com), a 3D printing services
+company, has agreed to mobilize their wall of printers to help meet Dr.
+Elias’s demand.

 Additionally, Choksi was able to deliver ten prototypes to Laurell Taylor, RN, who has distributed them to front line health care workers around New